jellea/promenadologie/README.md

 # Promenadologie: Dynamic Maps for Soundscape Composition

-This repository contains code for **Promenadologie**, a browser-based interface for exploring geo-tagged field recordings as presented on the [Dimmi 2024 conference](https://event.unitn.it/dimmi2024/)
+This repository contains the prototype of **Promenadologie**, a browser-based interface for exploring geo-tagged field recordings as presented on the [Dimmi 2024 conference](https://event.unitn.it/dimmi2024/)

 Inspired by soundscape composition and the concept of dérive, we explored an alternative way to enjoy field recordings.